Mughal conquest of Odisha

-In 1590, Man Singh I, the governor of Bihar, invaded Orissa to attack Qutulu Khan Lohani, who had declared himself the ruler of the region.
-However, Qutulu Khan died before he could fight Man Singh.
-His son, Nisar Khan, initially resisted but then surrendered and was allowed to remain as governor.
+The Mughal conquest of Odisha (1590–1593) was a campaign in the region of Odisha by the Mughal Empire under Akbar, led by Raja Man Singh.
+In 1590, Man Singh, the governor of Bihar, invaded Odisha to attack the Afghan chief Qutlu Khan Lohani, who had declared himself the ruler of the region.
+However, Qutlu Khan died before he could fight Man Singh.
+His son, Nasir Khan, initially resisted but then surrendered and was allowed to remain as governor.
 Two years later, Nisar Khan broke the agreement, took control of the crown lands in Puri (including the Jagannath temple), and rebelled.
 Man Singh defeated Nisar Khan, expelled him, and made Orissa part of the Bengal Subah.